daniill5738/sep10-freedom-project/blog/entry02.md

 ##### 11/03/25

 # Content
-Ive been researching for software and hardware technologies for business, just to know what would make it so successful and well structured.
+Ive been researching for software and hardware technologies for business, on how some gadgets or technologies can make businesses so successful.

 [Previous](entry01.md) | [Next](entry03.md)